Awinash07/DSA/README.md

 Resources

 Feedback
 We welcome your feedback!
-If you have any suggestions, questions, or issues, please open an issue or contact maintainer_name.
+If you have any suggestions, questions, or issues, please open an issue.

 Happy coding!